Python Sample Apps and Bindings Source Details¶

 This section provides details about DeepStream application development in Python.
-Python bindings are included in the DeepStream 5.1 SDK and the sample applications are available here: https://github.com/NVIDIA-AI-IOT/deepstream_python_apps.
-Read more about Pyds API here: https://docs.nvidia.com/metropolis/deepstream/python-api/
+Python bindings are available here: https://github.com/NVIDIA-AI-IOT/deepstream_python_apps/tree/master/bindings .
+Read more about Pyds API here.

-Gst Python v1.14.5 If Gst python installation is missing on Jetson, install using the following commands:
+If Gst python installation is missing on Jetson, follow the instructions in bindings readme.

 Running Sample Applications¶